-We know that when you have little people that need naps, you don’t always want to do a full day trip.
-Try these ‘Half Day Trips’ on a suburban train line.
+We know that when you have little people that need naps, you don’t always want to do a full-day trip.

 Easy (Green): A nice easy walk.
 Expect less than 6/7 minutes from station to the destination.
 Usually one or two very close destinations for a nice, relaxing half day out.